-Today I'm going to lift the lid how to cure Osgood-Schlatter disease in a matter of days.
+Today I'm going to lift the lid how to cure Osgood Schlatter disease in a matter of weeks.

-We have been quickly and quietly fixing this serious and painful problem for over a decade.
-Time and time again we have defied conventional wisdom, and rapidly put young athletes back on the court or field pain free while they are still in the middle of a growth spurt.
-It is one of the simplest and best things we do at Core Advantage.
+We have been quickly and quietly fixing this serious and painful problem for well over a decade.
+Time and time again we have defied conventional wisdom, and rapidly put young athletes back on the court or field pain-free while they are still in the middle of a growth spurt.
+It is one of the easiest injuries we rehabilitate at Core Advantage.

 We think this is a really big deal, but until recently we didn't realise HOW big a deal.
-More and more promising young athlete's dreams are being shattered because the standard treatment is just not working.
-By writing this article I hope we can help more than just the athletes who have the time, money and proximity to come and see us.
+More and more promising young athlete's dreams are being shattered because the standard treatment and advice just aren't working.
+By writing this article I hope we can help more athletes who don't have the proximity to come and see us in person.

 The catalyst for this was basketball athlete Sarah and her sore knees.
-Sarah was referred to us eight weeks ago having carried serious Osgood-Schlatter pain for 18 months.
+Sarah was referred to us eight weeks ago having carried serious Osgood Schlatters pain for 18 months.

 This week she was a 0 out of 10 for pain, and moving around the court like the true athlete she is.